 Traumatic experiences leave traces on our minds and emotions… and even on our biology and immune systems.-Dr. Bessel Van Der Kolk

-I refer to my mother as Cadillac.
-It’s a self-preservation mechanism.
-Ceasing to refer to her as Mom or Mother was the expert advice of an amazing therapist who years ago pointed out, “She didn’t protect you, in fact she deliberately caused you harm, and thereby doesn’t deserve such a distinguished designation.”
+I refer to my mother as Cadillac as a self-preservation mechanism.
+This was expert advice from an therapist who told me, “She didn’t protect you, in fact she deliberately caused you harm, and thereby doesn’t deserve such a distinguished designation.”

 Cadillac is mentally ill and struggles with addiction.
 Vodka, muscle relaxers, pain pills, cocaine, marijuana, chain-smoking cigarettes — whatever calms the dragon.
 Her malignant narcissism impedes her ability to feel empathy or have any regard for others’ feelings.
 She exaggerates her personal achievements, thrives on using sex appeal for attention, believes no rules apply to her, manipulates others for personal gain, is aggressively violent, and is void of remorse for any wrongdoing.

 As her only child, I discovered her lifeless after an overdose and called paramedics who saved her life.
 I’ve witnessed her multiple broken facial bones and lacerations after bar fights.
-She broke her wrist during a drunken blackout.
 A police officer found her in a parking lot, passed-out with a broken hip.
 Doctors placed her on a respirator and feeding tube after she overdosed (again), concluding she’d never recover.

 She recovered. –And concocted fantastical lies about who was to blame for her near-death experience.

 My childhood friends who knew Cadillac thought she was amazing.
-She was beautiful and always put on a dramatic and glamorous show.
-But behind closed doors she was a monster.
+She was beautiful and dramatic.
+What they didn’t know was she was a monster behind closed doors.
 She wove in and out of good and evil with ease.

 Narcissists pretend to be kind.
 They turn it on and off like a switch.
 I’ve seen it happen over and over.
 She’d move strangers into our home, introducing them as her new boyfriend.
 Within weeks, her unrelenting paranoia would incite a vengeful falling-out.
 Out of retribution, the boyfriend would rob us blind, furniture and all.
 The heirlooms my grandmother had given me winding up on the shelves of local pawn shops.